-The table below shows the compensation received by each of our non-employee directors during the fiscal year ended July 31, 2014 ("fiscal year 2014").
-Marcus Ryu and Ken Branson were two of our employees during fiscal year 2014 and did not receive any additional compensation for their services as our directors during this time.
-Mr. Ryu was a named executive officer for fiscal year 2014 and information regarding his compensation for such year is presented below in the "Summary Compensation Table - 2014".
+The table below shows the compensation received by each of our non-employee directors during the fiscal year ended July 31, 2015 ("fiscal year 2015").
+Of our directors during fiscal year 2015, Marcus Ryu was the only employee and did not receive any additional compensation for his services as our director during this time.
+Mr. Ryu was a named executive officer for fiscal year 2015 and information regarding his compensation for such year is presented below in the "Summary Compensation Table - 2015".